aspic/jconfig/README.md

 The file watcher detects when an external config file is changed, and reads the new config into memory:

-    // Watch the file "config" from the directory "/tmp" ConfigManager configManager = new ConfigManager.ConfigManagerBuilder()
+    // Watch the file "config" in the directory "/tmp" ConfigManager configManager = new ConfigManager.ConfigManagerBuilder()
                     .withFileWatcher("/tmp", "config", 2, TimeUnit.SECONDS) // polls every second
                     .build();